 What can I say about this place?
 I absolutely love it.
 It has everything.
 A few chocolate café’s, a few bars and restaurants, an IMAX movie theatre, a wax museum, a wildlife centre, an aquarium, a few clubs, oh and I almost forgot…harbour!
 This place is amazing.
 Lindt chocolate café or Guylian’s chocolate café are absolutely delicious café’s to go to.
 If you’re looking to have fun, go out to Bungalow 8 and you won’t be disappointed.
-On Saturdays you will see incredible Sydney fireworks!
-During summers I think they do it on Wednesdays and Saturdays.
-These are stunning shows and worth paying a visit for!
+On Saturdays you will see the incredible Sydney fireworks!
+During summer time the fireworks can be seen Wednesdays and Saturdays.
+These are stunning shows and worth paying a visit to!

 People do the harbour bridge climb there.
 If you’re not scared of heights I would say it’s definitely worth the climb.
 Otherwise, you can stick to the bridge walk.
 This will take you to Milson’s point where you can stroll around and check out Luna Park as well.
 The walk itself has incredible views of the Opera house and the city.

 It’s beautiful and nice to grab a drink at the Opera bar, just to sit and enjoy the vibe and views.
 New Year’s Eve is the best time to be at this spot.

 You will definitely need a couple of hours at least to just walk around the Botanical Gardens.
 It is quite interesting as you come across a lot of different kinds of plants and let’s not forget the views you have from the garden.
 Behind the garden is the Sydney Opera house.
 There’s also a little pond where you can find Eels swimming around.
 You can do yoga/meditation also, as it’s really not a loud place at all.
 Fantastic for a picnic.